nudibranches-tech/examples/README.md

-# quickstart
+# examples

-Some examples to get started with Hyperfluid, and how to authenticate with Service Accounts:
+Examples to get started with Hyperfluid, and how to use with Service Accounts:

 - [x] Bun: [`bun`](./bun/) (is similar to others JS runtimes)
 - [ ] Python